 Jennier and Justin have been married 29 years and had a life long dream of running a Bed & Breakfast.
 Finally this dream has come true after they raised their children.
 They have 2 girls Anastasia age 22 and Aurora age 28.
 They have owned several businesses the past 29 years including a Heirloom and Heritage Breed Organic Hobby Farm, a Preschool/Childcare, and a Wellness Studio.
 Currently Jennifer also runs Astaisora Apothecary & Wellness Studio a block away, Justin runs the Inn and does all the upkeep on all our properties.

 Meet the Team

 We are here to serve you and make your stay as enjoyable as we can.
 We put our whole heart and soul in this Inn and hope you make many memories and visit often.

 Justin is a self made gourmet chef, enjoys hosting events and loves to brew beer, wine and cider.

 Jennifer is a decorator at heart, loves to host parties and events and is a Wellness Advocate.

 Anastasia and Aurora are the children of the Inn Keepers.

 Aurora is holds a nursing degree, business degree and realator license.
-She runs a Book Keeping Business with her husband Dakota, manages thier rentals and are full time Van travelers.
+She runs a Book Keeping Business with her husband Dakota.

 Book Your Room Here